 He then talked about “the good, the bad and the ugly” aspects of advancements in technology.
 For example, how the consumer is able to have instant access/gratification to the marketplace through mobile apps, how the automation of some services has taken away jobs, and not forgetting the increased threat of cyber security attacks.

-Although Ashok supports the transformation of technology he also recognises that business is all about people and that people enjoy social contact, therefore, sometimes it is about “having a conversation that technology cannot provide.”
+Ashok is a passionate supporter the transformation of technology he also recognises that business is all about people and that people enjoy social contact, therefore, sometimes it is about “having a conversation that technology cannot provide.”
 In summary, Ashok concluded his talk by explaining that he thinks leaders must do the following in order to be successful; keep learning, stay current, be curious and have humility.